davidfrantz/force/docs/source/howto/udf.rst

    OUTPUT_PYP = TRUE

-We create a new python script, and start by loading some modules to deal with dates, as well as *scipy* for fitting a regressor.
+We create a new *Python* script, and start by loading some modules to deal with dates, as well as *scipy* for fitting a regressor.

 .. code-block:: python